F-16 Combat Pilot

-F-16 Combat Pilot is a 1989 F-16 fighter flight simulator created by British software company Digital Integration Ltd. for Amiga, Atari ST, DOS, Commodore 64, Amstrad CPC and ZX Spectrum.
+F-16 Combat Pilot is a 1989 F-16 fighter flight simulator created by British software company Digital Integration Ltd for Amiga, Atari ST, DOS, Commodore 64, Amstrad CPC, and ZX Spectrum.
 It is considered as one of the first combat flight simulators to have a dynamic campaign environment.
 While the graphics, scenery and audio are quite sparse and basic, the instruments and flight dynamics of a F-16C Fighting Falcon are fully featured and modeled.

 Gameplay

-Opposition & player
+Opposition and player

 The airborne opposition is made up from MiGs: Mikoyan MIG-31 Foxhound, Mikoyan MIG-27 Flogger and Mikoyan MIG-29 Fulcrum.
 Most of the missions start with the player inside a hangar, from which the player enters an IFF code, initiate engine start up, taxi without over-speeding, getting on the runway and takeoff - which adds to the tension if the base is under attack.
 On the ground, there are tank battalions (which moved to different locations as war progressed), radar & missiles installations and Triple-A guns around enemy airfields.
 It is possible to shoot down friendly aircraft by gunfire, but friendly aircraft can not be designated or tracked by player's radar.

 The simulation keeps a flying log of all the player's time on F-16 and "callsign", which also appears in the game when the player contacts the control tower at airfields (for its time, this was a very advanced feature).
 If the pilot "dies" in combat, this log is erased, and a new "pilot" is created.
 Any training missions that were previously completed successfully (using the old "pilot") will have to be repeated because the player is now playing as new pilot.